The Respondent alleged that

 Claimant had published 'Customer Personal Information' on social

-media and that the publication had 'damaged the business'.
+media 'for all to see' and that the publication had 'damaged the business'.

 company or its customers was a breach of the company's 'Social Media